christex-foundation/progression-framework/frameworks/hr.md

           - 'Can onboard new members of the squad and act as a mentor for general processes owned by the squad.'
           - 'Builds relationships with members of other squads in People Collective.
 People are happy to work with them.'
           - 'Works independently on projects but brings the right people in at the right time.
 Helps keep track of actions and goals for the team.'
           - 'Puts diversity and inclusion at the heart of all new work.
-Has strong relationships with Monzonauts across the business and proactively welcomes new joiners.'
+Has strong relationships with employees across the business and proactively welcomes new joiners.'
           - 'Participates in the interview process for roles in their squad or other People Collective roles.'
       - level: 3
         criteria: